 That means that websites that have invested in SEO are getting over 50% of the total traffic across the Internet.

 And if they rank on the first page, they are seeing over 90% of that traffic.
 If you drill down into local search results or a niche market, the percentage is often even higher.

 SEO does this by getting you out of obscurity on page 10, 5, or even 2 of search results.
 It gets you onto page 1 where people can actually see your website.

 Over 90% of traffic goes to page one.
 About 60% goes to websites in those top 3 spots.

 One of the first measurable indicators that you’re getting an SEO ROI is that organic traffic is increasing.

 In order to know where you stand and how to improve your organic traffic, you need to look a bit closer.
 Find out which search terms people are using to find your website.

-Use paid tools like Proranktracker, SERPS or Serpbook to find out which searches you’re appearing in based on keyword phrases that relate to your website.
+Use paid tools like Proranktracker, SERPS, or Serpbook to find out which searches you’re appearing is based on keyword phrases that relate to your website.